tag tag 9177935658

 July 27, 2024 – Abbott Ordered to Pay $495 Million in Baby-Formula Verdict

-A jury ordered Abbott Laboratories to pay $495 million in compensation and damages after determining that the company failed to warn that its formula for premature infants increased the risk for a bowel disease.
+A jury ordered Abbott Laboratories to pay $495 million in compensation and damages after determining that the company failed to warn that its formula for premature infants increased the risk of bowel disease.
 The verdict included $400 million in punitive damages.
 Abbott plans to contest the ruling.

 July 5, 2024 – Preference Trial Set for January 2025